Iceland has a bad reputation for being an expensive country to visit.

-It would be very easy for a Ring Road driver to visit just about everything amazing the country has to offer while spending absolutely no money on admission fees.
+It would be very easy for a Ring Road driver to visit just about everything amazing the country has to offer, including many Iceland waterfalls, while spending absolutely no money on admission fees.
 Yes, you would miss out on a few museums (most range from $10-$20) and yes, you’d have to skip the premium tours like hiking on a glacier, whale watching in Husavik, or any number of other options that are available, but it is possible to explore without spending any money outside of gas.

 For us we ended up visiting a couple of the museums in Reykjavik (including the penis museum), the whale museum in Husavik, the herring museum in Siglufjordur, visited the shark museum outside of Stykkisholmur (with a sample of fermented shark to go along with it!), and took a premium whale watching tour in Husavik as well.
 These few activities increased our spending to around $300 for the two of us over the course of our trip.